 Angular has numerous features that distinguish it from its competitors.
 Let’s start with the most notable ones.

-The first thing that makes Angular the winner in the “Angular vs. React” competition is MVC.
+The first thing that makes Angular the winner in the “Angular vs React” competition is MVC.
 Angular supports the MVC project structure, which stands for “Model-View-Controller.”
 It is a pattern of software design.
 We’ll look into how it works, but let’s highlight its primary purpose first.
 It separates the application logic from how information is presented to the final user.
 The more these parts are segregated, the higher performance we can expect.

 So, let’s see how the MVC model works.
 It consists of three main components: Model, View, and Controller.
 It has passed through numerous phases, such as “Model-View-Adapter,” “Model-View-ViewModel,” and others.
 It was initially designed for the desktop, but today, the whole MVC model exists and functions on the server.

-Model is the core part of the pattern.
+The model is the core part of the pattern.
 It contains all application’s logic and rules.
 The view is the part that receives input from the user.
 Later, it transfers it to the Controller.
 It, in turn, partly validates the information and transmits it to the Model that processes the request.
 After the action is performed, the Model returns the response to the Controller, and in the end, it returns it to the View.
 After all these operations are done, users see the visual presentation as the answer to their request.

-Let’s see how the data binding affects the “Angular vs. React” routing.
+Let’s see how the data binding affects the “Angular vs React” routing.
 Two-way data binding is the next advantageous peculiarity of Angular.
 Though this concept is quite popular and was designed long ago, not many frameworks implement this approach.

-There are two options of data binding: two-way and one-way.
+There are two options for data binding: two-way and one-way.
 Data binding concerns the Model and the View.
 In terms of one-way binding, the data flow goes just in one direction.
 So, when you want to change something in a user interface, you need to go to the code and change the individual part of it.
 However, if you, as a user, change something on the page, the changes will not be displayed in the code.

 To be more specific, the DOM sends the user request to the server, serializes the data, and the DOM either updates and shows the response or shows the error.
 Waiting for the server to check and process the request takes some time, which may be quite noticeable.
 On the other hand, such an approach may be more secure.
 However, if we’re not talking about enterprise applications with complex calculations, there is no need to spend extra time on data processing.

-Two-way data binding means that the data flows simultaneously: from the Model to the View, and vice versa.
+Two-way data binding means that the data flows simultaneously: from the Model to the View and vice versa.
 So, if a user somehow interacts with the application’s UI, and consequently, something in a visual presentation changes, it is immediately displayed in the code.
-So, two-way binding in Angular leads to more automatization, and therefore, considerably higher responsiveness.
+So, two-way binding in Angular leads to more automatization and, therefore, considerably higher responsiveness.

-Now, when we’ve discussed the core features of Angular, we would like to illustrate its popularity with the list of tech giants using it:
+Now that we’ve discussed the core features of Angular, we would like to illustrate its popularity with the list of tech giants using it: